aimeos/aimeos-docs/src/infrastructure/extend-managers.md

 * Give it a different name as the original class, e.g. *Myproject*
 * Extend from the original class

-# Easy way
+# Database setup

-Since 2019.10 it's possible to add new columns by [extending the database table](schema-migrations.md) and a manager decorator only.
-The example will use the product manager but you can extend all managers in the same way.

-Implementing decorators is a great way to dynamically extend managers without inheriting from the existing manager class.
-Instead, you can wrap multiple decorators around a manager object like the layers of an onion.
-In each decorator, you can implement additional code that changes the parameters or the result of the manager method or performs additional actions.

-If you need to store e.g. an arbitrary ID to another system in your product table, you can extend the existing table by adding a new field like described in the article about modifying existing tables.
+If you need to store e.g. an arbitrary ID to another system in your product table, you can [extend the existing table](schema-migrations.md) by adding a new field like described in the article about modifying existing tables.

 Let's name the new field "someid".
 Add a new `./<yourext>/lib/custom/setup/default/schema/product.php` file to your extension that adds your new column to the *mshop_product* table: